-7.3 Pre-operation Checks
+7.3 Pre-start Checks

-Items to Check Check for entangled material.
+Items to Check / Check for entangled material.
 Remove any twine, wire or other material from the grapple.
 Check and tighten all fasteners.
 Make sure your equipment is working properly and in good repair.
 Check for hydraulic leaks.
 Tighten fittings or replace components to stop leaks.
-Check mini skid steer hydraulic fluid level.
+Check skid steer hydraulic fluid level.
 Top level up as required.
+On winch-equipped LXG430RP, check the condition of the winch rope for visible damage.
+Replace if kinked, frayed, has knots, cuts, or any broken strands.
+Failure to replace could result in breakage.